-Company financial statements (in € thousands) Depreciation at opening Allowance Reversals Depreciation at closing For intangible and tangible fixed assets 1 0 (1) 0 For acquisition expenditures on investments 1,903 125 0 2,028 TOTAL ACCELERATED TAX DEPRECIATION 1,904 125 0 2,029
+(in € thousands) Depreciation at opening Allowance Reversals Depreciation at closing For intangible and tangible fixed assets 0 0 1 For acquisition expenditures on investments 2,028 254 2,282 TOTAL ACCELERATED TAX DEPRECIATION 2,029 254 0 2,283

-2.3 Financial assets
+2.3 Long-term investments

 The gross value of equity investments and receivables related to investments corresponds to the acquisition cost, including acquisition expenses, or their contribution value.
-The net book value of the equity investments is compared to the share of shareholders' equity of the companies held.
-When there is inadequate shareholders' equity, the value in use is determined on the basis of the discounted cash flow (DCF) forecasts.
-A provision for impairment is recognized when the calculated value in use is below the net carrying value.
+The net book value of the equity investments is compared to the share of equity of the companies held.
+When there is inadequate equity, the value in use is determined on the basis of the discounted cash flow (DCF) forecasts.
+Impairment is recognized on equity interests and/or related receivables if the calculated value in use is lower than the net carrying amount.

-All the tests were carried out using the following principal assumptions for fiscal year 2021:
+All the tests were carried out using the following principal assumptions for fiscal year 2022:

-- the perpetual growth rate used from the sixth year is 1.5% (1.7% in 2020); - ▶ the discount rate is 9.0% (9.0% in 2020).
+- the perpetual growth rate used from the sixth year is 1.6% (1.5% in 2021); - the discount rate is 9.6% (9.0% in 2021).